Skip to content

 A C++ application used SysV semaphores for inter-process locking.
 Each worker process called semget(IPC_CREAT, ...) on startup and semctl(IPC_RMID) on clean shutdown.
 In the error path — triggered when the backing database was unreachable — the code returned early before calling IPC_RMID.

-After 48 hours of operation with periodic connection failures, ipcs -s showed 128 semaphore sets.
-The system SEMMNI limit had been reached.
+After 48 hours of operation with periodic connection failures, ipcs -s showed 128 semaphore sets — the deployment's kernel.sem SEMMNI setting had been tuned down from the kernel's 32000 default to 128 as a defensive resource cap, and that limit had been reached.
 Subsequent worker startups received ENOSPC from semget().
 The service was down.

 # Diagnosis: count orphaned sets